-ZooSchool programs offer students the opportunity to interact with zoo education staff, engage with touchable biofacts and observe animals first-hand.
+ZooSchool programs offer students the opportunity to engage with zoo education staff, participate in an interactive activity and observe live animals first-hand.

-Feathers for flying, scales for slithering, fur for fluffing: Discover how different body coverings help animals survive.
-Includes a bird, reptile and mammal, with at least one touchable animal.
+Feathers for flying, scales for slithering, fur for fluffing.
+Use your scientific observation skills to discover how animals use their body coverings to survive.
+Includes three live animals, at least one touchable.

 Animal training 101